Long distance relationship advice: 4 warning signs

-But, if your other half just doesn’t seem to be willing to put in the work, then you should be on your guard.
+If your other half just doesn’t seem to be willing to put in the work, then you should be on your guard.
 Dropping you the odd text before bedtime doesn’t count either – we’re firm believers in regular conversations, preferably over the phone, between people in a long distance relationship.
 Texts are just too easy to send, and are also far too open to interpretation.
-An LDR takes work, and if the other person in the relationship can’t be bothered or doesn’t want to pick up the phone at the end of the day to find out how you are, then maybe they’re just not as invested as you’d hoped.
+A long distance relationship takes work, and if the other person in the relationship can’t be bothered or doesn’t want to pick up the phone to find out how you are, then maybe they’re just not as invested as you’d hoped.

 2. They won’t compromise

-Relationships are all about compromise, and a long distance relationship should be no different.
-But if your partner won’t visit you one weekend because they have a 5-a-side match, or because they want to have Sunday lunch with their mates then they might need to rethink their priorities.
-It’s essential that both parties are willing to put in effort to a long distance relationship, and if that means forgoing other pleasures then that’s the way it has to be.
-If your partner doesn’t seem willing to put you first, then one or both of you might need to rethink your priorities, or your relationship.
+Relationships are all about compromise and a long distance relationship should be no different.
+If your partner won’t visit you one weekend because they have a 5-a-side match or because they want to have Sunday lunch with their mates, then they might need to rethink their priorities.
+It’s essential that both parties are willing to put in effort for a long distance relationship to work, and if that means forgoing other pleasures then that’s the way it has to be.
+If your partner doesn’t seem willing to put you first, then one or both of you might need to rethink your priorities – or even your relationship.

 3. They suddenly change how or when they get in touch

 If your other half has suddenly changed how or how often they communicate with you, you should question why.
 Maybe that early morning call has petered out or they no longer log online in the evening to have a post-work chat.